icecube/toise/resources/docs/effective_areas.rst

 .. plot:: plots/selection_efficiency.py

-The IceCube selection efficiency was derived from MuonGun simulation, while the Gen2 efficiencies were derived from NuGen simulation, using a mildly shady method involving an attempt to run NuGen with the same settings as in the full detector simulation and take ratios between injected and selected event rates.

-TODO: rederive with MuonGun simulation
+The selection efficiency is defined as the ratio of the muon effective area to the geometric area, which can be obtained easily from MuonGun simulation.

 Muon energy resolution
 ~~~~~~~~~~~~~~~~~~~~~~

+TODO: describe

 Muon angular resolution
 ~~~~~~~~~~~~~~~~~~~~~~~